Pear Trees For Deer

 FINDING PEAR TREES FOR DEER

-Most of the Pear trees for deer offered for sale by Blue Hill Wildlife Nursery were found by myself.
-I began my search over 6 years ago for late dropping pears for hunting purposes.
+Most of the Pear trees for deer offered by Blue Hill Wildlife Nursery were found by myself.
+I began my search years ago for late dropping pears for hunting purposes.
 The vast majority of pears being planted for wildlife that are sold commercially today don’t carry fruit much past early November here in Pennsylvania.
 I wasn’t satisfied with just finding a “late dropping pear” ……I wanted a pear that attracted deer, had a great taste, are very productive and vigorous.
 Trees that showed strong resistance to fire blight, and had drop times when I wanted pears hitting the ground.